GSA/challenges-and-prizes/_all-challenges/1140-mobilizing-and-empowering-the-nation-and-technology-to-address-loneliness-social-isolation-mental-health-innovation-challenge.md

 * Deployment Approach and Refinement -- 25%

   * Key evaluation factors shall include: the proposed plan to refine the prototype based on results from user testing and the plan for the clearinghouse to evolve over time informed by experience of users including a Veteran receiving service through the Veteran Directed Care program and the extent to which the prototype has short- and long-term feasibility and sustainability.
-  * Degree to which the state NWD Systems and ADRCs are utilized as part of the deployment strategy
+  * Degree to which the state NWD Systems and ADRCs are utilized as part of the deployment strategy.

 ### How to Enter

 #### Registration for this Challenge:

-Beginning June 23, 2020 at 7:15 AM EDT, the identified Official Representative (individual, team, or legal entity) may register for this Challenge by sending an email to MENTALHealthChallenge@acl.hhs.gov with the subject line stating ‘MENTAL Health Challenge Registration’.
+Beginning June 23, 2020 at 7:15 AM EDT, the identified Official Representative (individual, team, or legal entity) may register for this Challenge by sending an email to [MENTALHealthChallenge@acl.hhs.gov](mailto:MENTALHealthChallenge@acl.hhs.gov) with the subject line stating ‘MENTAL Health Challenge Registration’.
 In this email you must identify only one Official Representative for each Challenge registration.
 The Official Representative must provide a name and email address and, by sending in the registration, affirms on behalf of the Solver (individual, team, or legal entity), that he or she has read and consents to be governed by the Challenge Rules.
 Registration for this Challenge is due by July 15, 2020 at 11:59 pm EDT.

-Questions concerning this Challenge should be sent by email to MENTALHealthChallenge@acl.hhs.gov.
+Questions concerning this Challenge should be sent by email to [MENTALHealthChallenge@acl.hhs.gov](mailto:MENTALHealthChallenge@acl.hhs.gov).

 #### How to Apply for this Challenge:

 **Phase I**

 Submissions for Phase 1 of this Challenge are due by September 8, 2020 at 11:59 pm EDT.
-The identified Official Representative (individual, team or legal entity) may apply for this Challenge by submitting an application by email to MENTALHealthChallenge@acl.hhs.gov.
+The identified Official Representative (individual, team or legal entity) may apply for this Challenge by submitting an application by email to [MENTALHealthChallenge@acl.hhs.gov](mailto:MENTALHealthChallenge@acl.hhs.gov).
 The application for Phase 1 of the Challenge shall meet the following requirements:

 * Entries must consist of PDF files with font size no smaller than 11-point Arial.
 * All submissions must be in English.
 * Solvers must not use HHS, ACL, OASH, FCC, VA, or other government logos or official seals in the submissions and must not otherwise give an appearance of Federal government endorsement.
-* Submission details should be sent to MENTALHealthChallenge@acl.hhs.gov:
+* Submission details should be sent to [MENTALHealthChallenge@acl.hhs.gov](mailto:MENTALHealthChallenge@acl.hhs.gov):

   * Title the email subject line “MENTAL Health Challenge Phase I Proposal”.
   * Email sender (person and email address) must be Official Representative/person of contact for the team.